 - If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.

-The spreadsheets below show simple examples of the Excel Networkdays function calculating the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.
+The spreadsheets below provide two examples of the Excel Networkdays function, used to calculate the number of work days between the two dates 01-Dec-2010 and 05-Jan-2011.

 Further examples of the Excel Networkdays function can be found on the Microsoft Office website.